-When you guarantee a loan for your business, friend, or family member, you make yourself liable for it.
-Luckily, you can usually wipe out your personal liability for debt through bankruptcy—including a personal guarantee entered into for your business.
+When you guarantee a loan taken out by your business, friend, or family member, you make yourself liable for it if the borrower doesn't pay.
+Luckily, you can usually wipe out your personal liability for debt through bankruptcy—including a personal guarantee you provide for your business.
 Read on to learn more about personal guarantees, including:

 A personal guarantee is an agreement that allows a lender to go after your personal assets if your company, relative, or friend defaults on a loan.
 For instance, if your business goes under, the creditor can sue you to collect any outstanding balance.

 Banks often require that a new business put up collateral to secure repayment of business loans.
 But most new companies don't have much in the way of assets.
 To increase the odds of getting paid, your lender will often require a personal guarantee from you or from someone else before extending a property loan or another obligation, such as a lease contract or extension of credit for goods.
 If the business fails, the lender has two remedies to satisfy an outstanding balance: It can go after the business assets, if any, and the personal assets of the person who signed the guarantee.